mefranklin6/Extron-Frontend-API/README.md

 #### Additional functions which have been added

-*Hint: Built-in ECS functionality uses the same `PascalCase` as written by Extron.
-Additional methods, macros or classes added in this project use `snake_case`.*
+*Hint: Built-in documented ECS functionality uses the same `PascalCase` as written by Extron ( while their undocumented private methods that we use often are in `_camelCase`).
+Additional methods, macros or properties which are origional to this project use PEP8 `snake_case`.*

 - `get_property` with the property name as `arg1` will return the property of an object.
 Available properties of an object are found in Extron ControlScript® documentation.

-- `get_property` can return values from the internal page/popup state machine

-    PageState Attributes:
+  - Note the undocumented "private" properties of `UIDevice` class below can prove helpful
+    - `_pages` returns a dictionary of {"PageID":"PageName",} for the .gdl file
+    - `_popups` returns a dictionary of dictionaries with all the attributes of the systems popups
-  - `ui_device`: returns the UI device object attached to the state machine
-  - `name`: name of the UI device DeviceAlias
+    - `_currPage` returns the ID of the current page shown.
+Use `_pages` to find the name of the page if needed
-  - `current_page`: current page
-  - `current_popup`: current popup (if multiple popups, this is the last one called)
-  - `all_pages_called`:  all pages called since boot
-  - `all_popups_called`: all popups and modals called since boot
+    - `_visiblePopups` returns a tuple of ('I', [list of popup id's]).
+As with pages, you can corelate the results of `_popups` with the ID to find the name of the popup.

     Example to return the current page of a UI device with DeviceAlias of "TouchPanel_1":

     ```JSON
     {
-        "type": "page_state",
+        "type": "UIDevice",
         "object": "TouchPanel_1",
         "function": "get_property",
-        "arg1": "current_page"
+        "arg1": "_currPage"
     }
     ```